mhdawson/arduino-sensors/LightSensor/README.md

 * PHOTOCELL_PIN            - analog pin to which the light sensor is connected

-* TH_SENSOR_DEVICE_ID      - The id for the TH sensor, if you have more than one of these sensor make shure this is unique0

 * LIGHT_SENSOR_DEVICE_ID   - device id assigned to the light sensor.
 If you have more than one of these make sure this id is unique